jaggederest/soto.sh/src/pages/posts/2018/11/2018-11-20-in-search-for-a-graphql-backend-architecture.md

 <img src="graphql-motivation-er.svg" alt="Entity Relationship Diagram" class="img-fluid" />

-Given this entity, let's discuss the implementation of a GraphQL backend that enables us to implement it and perform the most relevant queries for our frontend.
+Given these entitities, let's discuss the implementation of a GraphQL backend that enables us to implement it and perform the most relevant queries for our frontend.

 ## The Naive Implementation